noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 For even large monsters to relax on that thing...
 In other words, considering that its space could be as big as a mansion, it’s no wonder that it is priced at a hundred million.
-I mean, it’s not like I can’t bid on it with the budget that I have but… It’s going to be quite an expensive purchase.
+I mean, it’s not like I can’t bid on it with the budget that I have but...
+It’s going to be quite an expensive purchase.

 With that in mind, I raised my index finger, with the back of my hand facing the host.